 MySQL Workbench includes methods to improve user accessibility.

 Choose the character set under the Configure Fonts For setting (typically leave the default setting here) and then adjust the model fonts to fit your needs.

 Font changes require a refresh or restart before they take effect.

-The following image shows the SQL Editor after changing the Editor font size from 10 to 30:
+The following figure shows the SQL Editor after changing the Editor font size from 10 to 30:

 Here you define the colors used in EER diagrams for the tables, views, layers, and notes.
 You can edit or add additional color choices by entering their ASCII values.

 On Windows, the Fonts & Colors preference tab also includes a "Color Scheme" configuration section.
 From here, you can enable the High Contrast color theme.
 This theme preference affects the MySQL Workbench GUI.

-On Windows, MySQL Workbench supports MSAA, which allows use of screen reader applications with MySQL Workbench.
+On Windows, MySQL Workbench supports MSAA, which enables the use of screen reader applications with MySQL Workbench.